Topic Topic - Plant Photo Galleries Topic - Wildlife on Plant Photo Gallery

 You can select a Hippeastrum or Lily Bulb from the Winter Catalogue (that are despatched by R.V.
-Roger Ltd between January and March for planting by you in your garden in that time period) by clicking on the Thumbnail to see its Plant Description alongside from the:-
+Roger Ltd between January and March for planting by you in your garden in that time period) by clicking on the name in the INDEX link to Bulb Description Page menu on the right -------> or by clicking on the Thumbnail to see its Plant Description alongside from the:-

 or clicking on the Botanical Name link from one of the:-